DLR-SC/corpus-annotation-graph-builder/README.md

 </p>

-> `cag` is a Python Library offering an architectural frammework to employ the build-annotate pattern when building Graphs.
+> `cag` is a Python Library offering an architectural framework to employ the build-annotate pattern when building Graphs.

 ---

 **Corpus Annotation Graph builder (CAG)**  is an *architectural framework* that employs the *build-and-annotate* pattern for creating a graph.
 CAG is built on top of [ArangoDB](https://www.arangodb.com) and its Python drivers ([PyArango](https://pyarango.readthedocs.io/en/latest/)).
-The *build-and-annotate* pattern consists of two phases (see Figure above): (1) OOI data is collected from different sources (e.g., publication databases, online encyclopedias, news feeds, web portals, electronic libraries, repositories, media platforms) and preprocessed to build the core nodes.
+The *build-and-annotate* pattern consists of two phases (see Figure below): (1) data is collected from different sources (e.g., publication databases, online encyclopedias, news feeds, web portals, electronic libraries, repositories, media platforms) and preprocessed to build the core nodes, which we call *Objects of Interest*.
 The component responsible for this phase is the **Graph-Creator**.
 (2) Annotations are extracted from the OOIs, and corresponding annotation nodes are created and linked to the core nodes.
 The component dealing with this phase is the **Graph-Annotator**.

 ![cag](https://github.com/DLR-SC/corpus-annotation-graph-builder/blob/main/docs/cag.png?raw=true)